MINES’ POLICY LIBRARY

 3.0 FORMAL COMPLAINT & GRIEVANCE PROCESS

 3.1 Filing a Formal Complaint.
-A Formal Complaint may be filed with the Title IX Coordinator in person, by U.S. mail, by e-mail, using the contact information on the Mines Title IX Website, or through the online reporting form on the Student Life website.
+A Formal Complaint may be filed with the Title IX Coordinator in person, by U.S. mail, by e-mail, using the contact information on the Office of Institutional Equity & Title IX website, or through the online reporting form .
 A Complainant must be participating in, or attempting to participate in, Mines’ Education Program or Activity at the time a Formal Complaint is filed.
 In cases where the Title IX Coordinator determines the nature of the reported misconduct creates a risk to the greater Mines community, taking into account the nature and severity of the alleged misconduct and/or past allegations against the Respondent, the Title IX Coordinator, may sign and file a Formal Complaint and initiate the Formal Grievance Process on behalf of Mines.
 In addition, the Title IX Coordinator may consolidate Formal Complaints where the allegations arise out of the same facts or circumstances.

 3.2 Response to Formal Complaint.
 Upon receipt of a Formal Complaint and request for investigation, the Title IX Coordinator will initiate the Formal Grievance Process outlined below.
 Once a Formal Complaint is filed, the Complainant or Respondent can choose at any time to switch from the Formal Grievance Process to the Alternate Grievance Process, so long at both Parties agree.